MicrosoftDocs/m365copilot-docs/docs/overview-business-applications.md

     :::image type="content" source="assets/images/overview-business-applications/example.png" alt-text="This screenshot shows an example text for search and to get the results.":::

 ## Create plugins

+You can create new Copilot plugins in Microsoft Copilot Studio, which requires a Microsoft Copilot Studio license.
+For more information, see [Create and configure copilot plugins (preview)](/microsoft-copilot-studio/copilot-plugins-overview).

 ### Plugin development paths